 If you can come to an agreement, BE SURE IT IS IN WRITING, SIGNED BY THE LANDLORD.
 It should specify when you need to be out, when you can come back, and provide expressly for payment up front, identifying the particular costs included, and who has the responsibility to do or pay for the item.
-The hotel accommodations or apartment should be a 3-way agreement, where the hotel agrees to look only your landlord for payment, and will not kick you out if he doesn't pay.
+The hotel accommodations or apartment should be a 3-way agreement, where the hotel agrees to ask only your landlord for payment, and will not kick you out if he doesn't pay.
 The accommodations should be comparable to your current living arrangements, not a slum motel.
 Some hotels have monthly rates for such relocation purposes.

 To set up a phone consultation to get strategic advice on your particular situation, click HERE.